 Is e-commerce more important than retail for SMB toy brands?

-E-commerce is essential for SMB toy brands since it allows them to connect directly with consumers through platforms like Amazon and Shopify, while social media amplifies their reach without breaking the bank.
+E-commerce is essential for SMB toy brands because it allows them to connect directly with consumers through platforms like Amazon and Shopify, while social media amplifies their reach without requiring national retail placement.
 Embracing these digital channels can significantly boost their sales potential.

 How can SMBs future-proof their business in the toy industry?

-Diversifying supply chains, investing in innovation, and strengthening direct-to-consumer strategies are key steps to future-proof SMBs in the toy industry.
+Diversifying supply chains, investing in innovation, strengthening direct-to-consumer strategies, documenting compliance, and building original IP are key steps to future-proof SMBs in the toy industry.
 Embracing sustainable practices and staying informed about emerging trends can also provide a competitive edge.